unbit/uwsgi-docs/Cheaper.rst

    # we use 160MB hard limit below (values are in bytes)
    cheaper-rss-limit-hard = 167772160

-Hard limit is optional, soft limit alone can be used.
+Notes:

-Hard value must be higher then soft value, both values shouldn't be too close to each other.
+- Hard limit is optional, soft limit alone can be used.
-Hard value should be soft + at least average worker memory usage for given app.
+- Hard value must be higher then soft value, both values shouldn't be too close to each other.
-Soft value is the limiter for cheaper, it won't spawn more workers, but already running workers memory usage might grow, to handle that reload-on-rss can be set to.
+- Hard value should be soft + at least average worker memory usage for given app.
+- Soft value is the limiter for cheaper, it won't spawn more workers, but already running workers memory usage might grow, to handle that reload-on-rss can be set to.
 To set unbreakable barrier for app memory usage cgroups are recommended.

 ``spare`` cheaper algorithm